Catheter Products FAQs

 There are three main types of catheters: Intermittent, External, and Indwelling.

-Intermittent Catheters are meant to be used short-term and repeatedly until the need or requirement subsides and someone has regained the ability to urinate on their own.
+Intermittent Catheters are meant to be used short-term and repeatedly until the need or requirement subsides, and someone has regained the ability to urinate on their own.
 Intermittent catheters are typically used during and after surgery as a patient is healing.

 How Do I Properly Clean My Drainage Bag?

-Keeping your drainage bag clean after every use is an important sanitary step to help prevent infection.
+Keeping your drainage bag clean after every use is an essential sanitary step to help prevent infection.
 Be sure to wash your hands before and after cleaning your catheter drain bags with warm, soapy water.
 Using a mixture of white vinegar and water to rinse your drainage bag is the most gentle option, although you can use a bleach solution to disinfect it for a more deep cleanse.
-After this step, there is no need to rinse again with water, just simply hang to dry.
+After this step, there is no need to rinse again with water, simply hang to dry.
 It is recommended that you change your drainage bags once a month, and you will need to empty your leg drainage bag when it is half-full (typically, at least twice per day).

 What Are Some Complications When Using a Catheter?

 Although thorough and regular cleaning can help prevent them, urinary tract infections are common with catheter use.
 If you or the person you are caring for experience a fever, lower abdominal pain, burning during urination, or bloody urine, you should contact your doctor immediately.
 Sometimes these symptoms can be caused by other conditions, but it is always important not to take a chance with a catheter-related infection.
 Tuning into and changes in your health, no matter how small they are, is vital since not everyone with a UTI or other infection experiences these symptoms.